intel-iot-devkit/how-to-code-samples/doorbell/cpp/README.md

 When the program uploads and runs on the Intel® Edison board, the Grove* RGB LCD shows the message above.
 When pressing the Grove* Touch Sensor, you hear the buzzer go off, and if your server is set up correctly, you get notified.<br>
 ![](./../../images/cpp/doorbell-lcd.jpg)

+## IMPORTANT NOTICE

+This software is sample software.
+It is not designed or intended for use in any medical, life-saving or life-sustaining systems, transportation systems, nuclear systems, or for any other mission-critical application in which the failure of the system could lead to critical injury or death.
+The software may not be fully tested and may contain bugs or errors; it may not be intended or suitable for commercial release.
+No regulatory approvals for the software have been obtained, and therefore software may not be certified for use in certain countries or environments.